WenHao2130/ARMIAS/README_EN.md

 #### Basic Operations

 - Simply place all modules (zip files) into the `./files/modules` folder.
 **Note**: Please ensure that file names do **not contain special characters**.
-- Unzip the zip folder containing the module and run `backup_all_modules.sh` to backup all modules.
+- Unzip this module's zip folder and run `backup_all_modules_zip.sh` to back up all modules.

 #### Advanced Features (Optional Reading)

-- Run `7zzs_all_files.sh` to compress all files to save space.
+- Run `backup_modules_zstd_all_files.sh` to back up modules (folders) and compress all module files using zstd.
+This script will also automatically compress this module.

 - **One-Click DATA and SDCARD Overwrite**
   - Considering that some modules generate configuration files in the data/ or android folders after installation.